vizdotlife/vizdotlife.github.io/index.md

 type: homepage
 ---

 Each art piece in this collection is a unique 1/1.
-If you'd like to check out which pieces might be on sale in the secondary market you can go [here.](https://www.jpg.store/collection/vizlifeartcollection)

 [View Collection on JPG.Store](https://www.jpg.store/collection/vizlifeartcollection)